genropy/genropy_saved/docs/genro/webpage_elements/form/form_validations.rst

         validate_regex = 'WriteHereARegexExpression'

-    Allow to create a regular expression (of the re_ Python module) that works on the field.
+    Allow to impose a regular expression (of the re_ Python module) validation on the field.

     ::